 If you ensure you take all of these sorts of things into consideration while reading through, it will dramatically speed up making your decision and almost guarantees you’ll manage to have yourself an absolutely fantastic vacation.

-Where To Stay In Corfu Greece – The 12 Best Areas To Stay In Corfu
+Where To Stay In Corfu Greece: 12 Best Areas To Stay In Corfu

 So, now you know exactly what to look out for, let’s get stuck in and hopefully discover the perfect location for your very own trip to this historic destination.

-To see more detail of where to stay in Corfu, go to google map;
+To see more detail of best areas to stay in Corfu, go to google map;

-1. Corfu Town – Where to Stay in Corfu for Shopping
+1. Corfu Town, Where to Stay in Corfu for First Time Visitors

 Old Town is the most historic part of the island and the entire area was added to the UNESCO World Heritage list in 2007.
 Dotted with historic churches, houses, tombs and other attractions, its most iconic location is the ruins of Korkyra.